 Black flags indicate that swimming is forbidden.
 Lifeguards will still be there because that is their job, and beachgoers may be unaware of the reason for a black flag.
 Reasons may include rip currents, stormy seas, water or sand contamination, and other extremely hazardous conditions.

-Purple flags indicate that there are jellyfish, or Medusot in the sea.
-There are many kind of jellyfish, and none are friendly.
-From burning skin sensation to actual stings that can lead to lethal consequences, stay out of the water when jellyfish abound.
+Purple flags indicate that there are jellyfish or Medusot in the sea.
+There are many kinds of jellyfish, and none are friendly, from burning skin sensation to actual stings that can lead to lethal consequences, stay out of the water when jellyfish abound.

-Every year in Israel, a number of babies and toddlers drown or near-drown at home, usually in buckets of water or baths.
-Babies can drown in 2 cm. of water, so our visual safety assessment has to take that into account.
+Every year in Israel, several babies and toddlers drown or near-drown at home, usually in buckets of water or baths.
+Babies can drown in 2 cm. of water, so our visual safety assessment must take that into account.

 Babies require a few centimeters of water.
 Until they can sit up independently, babies must be held throughout the bath.
-Once they sit up, parents need to have hands near the baby to quickly help if the baby slips, turns over or injures themself.
+Once they sit up, parents need to have hands near the baby to quickly help if they slip, turn over, or injures themself.
 Toddlers being bathed should be observed and at arm’s length at all times, and never under the care of another child or sibling.

 ** As seen in the Jerusalem Post.
-Dr. Eliana Aaron, the writer is a family nurse practitioner with a doctorate from Yale University in nursing practice, and over 20 years’ experience as a health professional.
-She is the director of EMA Care, which provides 24/7 English-language telemedicine, health advocacy and case-management services.
+Dr. Eliana Aaron, the writer, is a family nurse practitioner with a doctorate from Yale University in nursing practice and over 20 years’ experience as a health professional.
+She is the EMA Care director, which provides 24/7 English-language telemedicine, health advocacy, and case-management services.